Alessi (Italian company): 1970s and 1980s

 In 1970, Alberto Alessi was responsible for the third transformation of the company.
 Alessi was considered one of the "Italian Design Factories".
 In this decade under the leadership of Alberto Alessi the company collaborated with some design maestros like Achille Castiglioni, Richard Sapper, Alessandro Mendini, and Ettore Sottsass.
-In the 1970s, Alessi produced the Condiment set (salt, pepper and toothpicks) by Ettore Sottsass, the Espressomaker by Sapper.
+In the 1970s, Alessi produced the Condiment set (salt, pepper and toothpicks) by Sottsass, the Espressomaker by Sapper.

 The 1980s marked a period in which Italian design factories had to compete with mass production.
 These movements had a different view on design, for the Italian design factories the design and therefore the designer was the most important part of the process while for the mass production the design had to be functional and easy to be reproduced.
 Also in the 1980s, they changed their marketing image from factory to industrial research lab, a place for research and production.
 For Alessi the 1980s are marked with some designs like the Two tone kettle by Sapper, their first cutlery set Dry by Castiglioni.
 Alessi collaborated with new designers, including Aldo Rossi, Michael Graves, and Philippe Starck, who have been responsible for the some of Alessi's all-time bestsellers like the kettle with a bird whistle by Graves.

 Alessi faced increasing competition from other international manufacturers, especially in lower-cost products mass-produced for retailers such as Target Corporation, J. C. Penney and John Lewis & Partners.